+\$400 million in capacity to pay for housing (30% of income).
+But analysis of actual monthly spending reveals that only 58% of that capacity is utilizedputting nearly \$170 million on the sidelines each year.

+58% of Utica's capacity to

+Actual spending

+households have the collective capacity to pay for housing each vear and wȟat they actually pay

-Source: 2020 American Community Survey (5-Year Estimates) The implications of low willingness on new housing investments For households that represent demand in Utica and Oneida County, the habit of spending a relatively small share of their incomes on housing-combined with their fear of spending more on home improvements than they can hope to get back at resale-has an impact on reinvestment levels in existing housing.
+For households that represent demand in Utica and Oneida County, the habit of spending a relatively small share of their incomes on housing-combined with their fear of spending more on home improvements than they can hope to get back at resale-has an impact on reinvestment levels in existing housing.
 But it also has an impact on the financial feasibility of investments in new housing.

 For example, current construction and development costs require estimated rents of between \$2,100 and \$2,300 for a project to break even with no subsidy, which very few renters in Utica currently pay or are willing to pay.
 For new singlefamily homes, the cost of any house of at least moderate quality will be well over \$300,000-a price level that only 2% of homes sold in the city since 2019 have achieved.

 This means that new housing investments will almost always require some form of development subsidy to bring rents and prices in line with what buyers and renters are willing to pay in Utica.
 Indeed, this is how most of the new downtown units have been produced and rented at levels below \$2,000 per month.

-The costs of new housing costs The willingness gap New rental construction or adaptive reuse Required rent without subsidy \$2,100-\$2,300 Required without subsidy asking price Only 2% of renters currently pay more than \$2,000 Source: 2020 American Community Survey (5-Year Estimates) Single-family home: new build of moderate quality (\$145 per sq.ft.)
+New rental construction or adaptive reuse

+Single-family home: new build of moderate quality (\$145 per sq.ft.)

 Single-family home: new build of aboveaverage quality (\$162 per sq.ft.)